Cholesterol – Good or Bad?

 - Oxidation

-- Glycation – binding to sugar molecules (insulin resistance)
+- Glycation – binding to sugar molecules (diabetes-insulin resistance)

 - Chronic, systemic inflammation